valkey-io/valkey-doc/topics/latency.md

 that the intrinsic latency may change over time depending on the load of the system.

-Virtualized environments will not show so good numbers, especially with high load or if there are noisy neighbors.
-The following is a run on a Linode 4096 instance running Valkey and Apache:
+In a virtualized environments with high load or if there are noisy neighbors, you may get numbers like these:

     $ ./valkey-cli --intrinsic-latency 100
     Max latency so far: 573 microseconds.